 - 1. Campus Opening Time: Cicero Prep's enclosed campus opens for students at 7:50 a.m.
 No students are allowed on campus prior to 7:50 a.m., unless they are receiving tutoring or attending detention. - 2.
+Change both times to 7:40am on number 1. - 3.
 Drop-Off: The Prep drop-off area is the two marked lanes located to the east of the prep building.
 All vehicles dropping off must pull forward as much as possible to the next stopped car.
 Students may only exit from vehicles in these designated lanes.
 Follow all instructions from faculty on traffic duty.
 Parents are required to remain in their cars when dropping off. - a.
-Prep Student Entrance: From 7:50-8:05 a.m., students may be dropped off in the prep carline drop-off.
+Prep Student Entrance: From 7:40-7:57 a.m., students may be dropped off in the prep carline drop-off.
 No parents are allowed to enter campus until they have checked in through the front office. - b.
-Early Arrival Students: Beginning at 7:30 a.m., students receiving morning tutoring or detention may be dropped off in the car-line and enter through the prep main doors. - 3.
+Early Arrival Students: Beginning at 7:30 a.m., students attending morning teacher hours may be dropped off in the car-line and enter through the prep main doors. - 4.
 Parent Parking: Parents who need to visit the office should park in available spots east of the prep building or in the Pavilions lot behind Chuck E. Cheese.
 The office is located in the middle of the north side of the campus Cicero lot parking is limited.
-Thus, parking in order to drop-off or walk a student to class during morning drop off is not permitted (except for extraordinary circumstances).

-4. Late Arrival: Parents who arrive after 8:05 a.m. should send their student to the front office to receive a tardy and pass to class.
+Thus, parking in order to drop-off or walk a student to class during morning drop off is not permitted (except for extraordinary circumstances). - 5.
+Late Arrival: Our Prep doors close at 7:57am, therefore parents who arrive after that should send their student to the front office to receive a tardy and pass to class.
 Three tardies will result in a detention (see handbook for full description of our tardy policy).